sarasuni/sk-assignment-2nd/README.md

       * About Me
       * Work
       * contact Info
+4. When user clicks on Project title box the page is redirected to Github live deployment webpage.
-4. Footer is dedicated to display the website copyright and release information.
+5. Footer is dedicated to display the website copyright and release information.